appFox-git/appFox-git/README.md

 - 👋 Hi, I’m @appFox-git
-- 👀 I’m interested in application development, embedded microcontrollers, tech in general, oil & gas well logging and geoscience
+- 👀 I’m a Full Stack Web & Mobile Application Developer; with a passion for delivering effective, practical solutions.
+I'm also interested in embedded microcontrollers, oil & gas well logging (geoscience), music, travelling and family.
-- 🌱 I’m currently learning full stack web & mobile development (MERN stack and React Native), and swift/iOS appplication development.
+- 🌱 I’m a dedicated, life-long self-learner and like helping people in return.
-- 💞️ I’m looking to collaborate on application development projects.
+- 💞️ I’m looking to collaborate on web and mobile application development projects.
 - 📫 How to reach me: https://www.linkedin.com/in/lee-fox-plt/

 <!---